pas-audio-server/pas-core/README.md

 ## Is there a style guide?

-Yes
+Yes.
+It is in the wiki.

-## Are other contributors welcome?
+## Are other contributors welcomed?

 Not yet but I am very hopeful pas becomes worthy of other developer's interest.
 It would be so cool if my kid or one of my former students were among those future contributors.

 ## Is pas shitty code?

+I take pride in my work.
 I strive not to write shitty code.
-I take pride in my work.
 I welcome constructive criticism.

-## Does pas contain cool code?
+## Does pas contain much *cool* code?

-No. When I wrote the first documented key-logger back in the day I believed in cool code.
+No. When I wrote the *first documented key-logger* back in the day I believed in cool code.

 Alas, I am now a gray-beard.

 I don't believe in cool code.

-I believe in working code.
+I believe in *working* code.

-I believe in maintainable code.
+I believe in *maintainable* code.

 Cool code is for younger people smarter than me.